Welcome to the Newberry

 BECOMING A NEWBERRY LIBRARY READER

-To access the Newberry’s collections (which are free and open to the public), you”ll need to create an account on the Newberry’s online system, Aeon.
-During reading room hours, you can come to the library ahd get assistance from a librarian to create your acount.
-To complete your registration and receive a reader’s card, you will need to provide a valid photo ID and proof or current home address.
+To access the Newberry’s collection in person, you will need to create an account with the Newberry online and obtain a reader’s card.
+During reading room hours, you can come to the library and get assistance from a librarian to create your account.
 For more information, click here.
+Explore the Newberry’s Digital Collections here.